Why re-open Antelope Butte?

 What is the condition of the lodge?
 What is the plan?

-It is possible that a prefab structure or yurt may serve in the interim, but the end goal is to have a four season, multipurpose lodge.
-A main lodge serves as a hub of all activity and is a focal point to the reopening of Antelope Butte.
+The main lodge serves as a hub of all activity and is a focal point to the reopening of Antelope Butte.

 Effective snow surface management is critical to both the short and long term viability of Antelope Butte.
 The ski industry is much like farming, only the “crop” is delivered daily, instead of at the end of the growing season.
 Because grooming is so essential to a quality ski experience, the Antelope Butte Foundation has currently budgeted for two groomers.
 Lease to buy or purchasing used are options that will be evaluated, as well as third-party contractor options.